teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 While Fighter's History (right) copied most of its details and game play from Street Fighter II, it was careful not to copy the creative game elements:

  > For example, although Guile and Matlok both have spiky hair and wear similar clothing, they are not identical to one another.
 Guile is a military figure who wears military garb and has a military base as his home stage.
 Matlok is a “punkrocker” whose characterization is underscored by his tough appearance and “breakdance” type moves.
 Their magic projectiles, while similar in appearance, are not identical.
 In keeping with his personality, Matlok throws a spinning compact disc, the form of which is apparent in some video sequences.
 Guile, on the other hand, throws a Ch’i mental energy ball and shouts “sonic boom” upon its release.
-This is in keeping with his military persona. [*CapCom v.
-Data East* (ND CA 1994)](/capcom-v-data-east/).
+This is in keeping with his military persona.

 The judge also excluded any **scènes à faire** elements (i.e., stock elements, cliches, stereotypes) from its copyright analysis.
 The judge discussed the "vitality bar" and the winner designation.
 "Neither these individual features, nor their particular compilation in Street Fighter II are original to Capcom.
-Rather, they are better viewed as unprotectable *scènes à faire*." [*CapCom v.
-Data East*](/capcom-v-data-east/).
+Rather, they are better viewed as unprotectable *scènes à faire*."

 The court also excluded game control sequences from its analysis under the **merger doctrine**:

  > the control sequences presently at issue cannot be expressed in limitless ways.
 Rather, the expression of an idea and the underlying idea frequently merge....
 The universe of possible joystick combinations is further restricted by the need to have the control sequence emulate the natural movements of the body.
 To make the game realistic and easy to learn, a developer must have its control sequences follow the natural flow of the fighter’s body.
 The player must be allowed to manipulate the control panel in an intuitive manner if he or she is going to become proficient at the game.
 For example, to mirror the physical aspects of throwing an object, the developer would want to choose a joystick/button control sequence that consists of pulling the joystick backwards to follow the arms as they draw back and then moving the joystick forward and hitting a punch button as the character winds up and releases the object.
-The idea of throwing an object and its expression as reflected in a distinct control sequence will, therefore, coincide. [*CapCom v.
-Data East*](/capcom-v-data-east/).
+The idea of throwing an object and its expression as reflected in a distinct control sequence will, therefore, coincide.

 Some special moves were unprotectable "scènes à faire", while other special moves were copyrightable creative expression.
 According to the court, these 7 moves were not protectable:  "(1) Sagat’s 'tiger knee' which is a common kickboxing move; (2) E. Honda’s 'knee bash' which is a common wrestling move; (3) Vega’s mid-air throw which is a basic fight maneuver; (4) Vega’s floor slide which again is a basic fight maneuver; (5) Balrog’s 'dashing punch' which is a simple punch; (6) Zangief’s 'backwards throw'; and (7) Zangief’s 'body leap' both of which are common wrestling moves."
-Two special moves were protectable: "Chun Li’s head stomp and E. Honda’s 100 hand slap." [*CapCom v.
-Data East*](/capcom-v-data-east/).
+Two special moves were protectable: "Chun Li’s head stomp and E. Honda’s 100 hand slap."

-Since Fighter's History only copied (a) non-protectable functional game elements, and (b) non-protectable scènes à faire, it was not infringing the Street Fighter II copyright.
+Since Fighter's History only copied (a) non-protectable functional game elements, and (b) non-protectable scènes à faire, it was not infringing the Street Fighter II copyright. [*CapCom v.
+Data East* (ND CA 1994)](/capcom-v-data-east/).
 Check out [the appendix](/capcom-v-data-east/#appendix) of the case for a detailed copyright analysis of the fighters, [special moves](/various-special-moves) and combos.

 **Takeaway**: Intuitive game controls are "functional" game elements and therefore not copyrightable.
 Common wrestling moves are not copyrightable, but magical moves (with no basis in reality) are protectable creative expression.
 Original video game characters are copyrightable, but stereotypes are not.